 Portland Harbour

-Portland Harbour is a large harbour found in the natural shelter provided by the land borders of Weymouth, Portland and Chesil beach with large breakwaters to complete the enclosure.
-Popular as a cruise stop off and with commercial vessels and pleasure boats, Portland Harbour is one of the largest harbours on the South coast.
-Portland harbour was the largest man made harbour in the world at the time it was built in the Victorian era when it was built.
-It remains the biggest in the UK to this day.
+Portland Harbour is a large harbour that takes advantage of the natural shelter provided by the land borders of Weymouth, Portland and Chesil Beach.
+Large breakwaters were built to complete the harbour.
+This large harbour is a popular stop off for cruises which stop in the harbour to allow passengers to explore Weymouth and Portland.
+Commercial vessels and pleasure boats also use the harbour.
+Portland Harbour is one of the largest harbours on the South coast and was the largest man made harbour in the world at the time it was built in the Victorian era.
+It remains the largest man made harbour in the UK to this day.

 Portland Harbour Shipwrecks

-For many centuries, ships have sought shelter in the safety of Portland Harbour, many ships have floundered around this coast, with numerous shipwrecks off the coast of Chesil beach and Portland, Portland harbour has offered safety to many others.
-The Portland Bill lighthouses have provided a beacon to no doubt save many more a passing ship suffering a similar fate around these treacherous waters.
+For many centuries, ships have sought shelter in the safety of Portland Harbour.
+Many ships have floundered around these dangerous coasts, with numerous shipwrecks off the coast of Chesil beach and Portland.
+Portland harbour has offered safety to many others.
+Portland Bill lighthouses have provided a beacon that have no doubt kept many a vessel away from the rocks preventing many more shipwrecks around these treacherous waters.

 Portland breakwater construction

-During the 16th century, Henry VIII constructed Portland castle in Castletown and Sandsfoot castle in Weymouth, both to protect the important Portland Harbour from attack from mainland Europe.
-However Portland harbour had been a safe refuge for shipping long before this.
+During the 16th century, Henry VIII constructed Portland castle in Castletown and Sandsfoot castle in Weymouth, both to protect the important Portland Harbour from attack.
+Portland harbour had been a safe refuge for shipping long before this.
 The Portland harbour breakwaters we see today were constructed a few centuries later in the Victorian era.
 The convict prison on Portland provided the labour for stone quarrying, used to build the Portland breakwaters.
 A depiction of a convict quarrying Portland stone is displayed at the Nothe Fort.

 Portland harbour forts

 Portland Harbour has been an important naval harbour for many centuries, there have been a number of defensive forts built around it.
-As mentioned, Henry VIII saw Sandsfoot castle and Portland castle constructed in Weymouth and Portland respectively.
+As mentioned, Henry VIII had Sandsfoot castle and Portland castle constructed to protect the harbour.
 In more modern times, the Victorians built the large Verne Citadel high up on the hill at the top of the island.
 Close by the Verne High Angle battery was constructed to add to Portland Harbour defences.
 On the Weymouth side, the Nothe Fort was constructed to protect the coast around Weymouth Bay and Portland Harbour, while on the Portland Harbour breakwaters, the small inner pierhead fort and the much larger Portland breakwater fort was constructed.

 What became of the Portland breakwater forts, Portland Castle and the other fortifications?